kukulhan/ibmfrontend/SETUP.md

 And you can use the Polymer wrapped with NodeJS just following the next command:

-    polymer start
+    npm start

 Note: This configuration you can see in the file server.js

-And finally this project execute on serves the app at 'http://localhost:3000/', so you need execute the next command:
+And finally this project execute on serves the app at 'http://localhost:3000/'.

-    npm start